-NMFS SFD shall monitor the take of threatened oceanic whitetip sharks in the Guam, CNMI and MHI bottomfish fisheries on an annual basis to serve as a check on the agency's decision that the incidental take of oceanic whitetip sharks is not likely to jeopardize their continued existence.
-Unidentified animals should be prorated to account for any unidientified oceanic whitetip sharks affected by the batched bottomfish fisheries by applying ratios of identified sharks.
-For example if 5% of all identified sharks are oceanic whitetip sharks, 5% of all unidentified sharks shall be considered to be oceanic whitetip sharks.
-A report of the previous year's observed and estimated take should be provided to NMFS PRD annually, after a reasonable time to assemble and analyse annual data has elapsed.
+NMFS SFD shall monitor the take of threatened oceanic whitetip sharks in the Guam, CNMI, and MHI bottomfish fisheries on an annual basis to serve as a check for the reinitiation trigger.
+SFD shall use appropriate methods that shall be approved by PRD to account for any unidentified sharks that may have been oceanic whitetip sharks.
+A report of the previous year's observed and estimated take, including a description of the methods used to account for unidentified sharks, should be provided to NMFS PRD annually, after a reasonable time to assemble and analyze annual data has elapsed.